Screen sports: Screen baseball

-It is baseball that has attracted the attention of fans after golf.
-Based on the solid offline infrastructure of 20,000 baseball clubs and 7 million spectators of professional baseball, it has become so popular that over a hundred screen baseball courts all over the country have emerged within two years of launch.
+Baseball has become the next sport to capture fan attention following golf.
+Supported by an offline infrastructure of 20,000 baseball clubs and 7 million professional baseball spectators, the sport's popularity has led to the opening of over 100 screen baseball facilities nationwide within two years of launch.

 The secret of popularity is the 'realism' which is very similar to the actual game.
 Just like a baseball stadium, people have to actually hit the ball at a speed of about 100 kilometers per hour on a mound of 18 meters.
-Thanks to sophisticated ball catching technology, it accurately distinguishes whether the ball hit by the batter is a foul, hitting, grounding, or home run.
+Due to ball catching technology, it accurately distinguishes whether the ball hit by the batter is a foul, hitting, grounding, or home run.
 The laser sensor is equipped with ultra precision technology that detects up to one millionth of a second, It accurately identifies the strike.

 Participants such as family members, lovers, and relatives are allowed to decide as they can, and the game can be divided into three, six, and nine innings.
 It takes about an hour to complete the game before 9 innings, and the fee is less than 50,000 won.
 As the word of mouth spreads, it is becoming popular enough to be similar to the early days of screen golf.